Fisab/Market-Data-Poloniex/README.md

 # Downoloader market data from poloniex via api
 This script download market data from poloniex.
 If last chart has not appeared it take from ticker approximate value.
 At first start if in data no files with name for this pair and interval script will download from first date.
+Else this download data from last date in file.

 ## Config example:
 ```